IBM-Bluemix-Docs/security-advisor/notifications.md

 6. Click **Next**.
 7. Enter the callback endpoint where you want to receive the alerts.

   Your callback URL endpoint must [1] Use the HTTPS protocol.
 [2] Not require HTTP headers - including authorization headers.
-[3] Return a `200 OK` status code to indicate that the alert is successfully delievered.
+[3] Return a `200 OK` status code to indicate that the alert is successfully delivered.

 8. Click **Create**.
 You channel is listed in the **Alerts** table.
 9. Verify that your channel is configured correctly by selecting **Test connection** in the overflow menu.
 A test alert is sent to your endpoint.
 Be sure to remove any alerts that are sent by *Security Advisor Notification Test* after you've completed your testing.

 Next, [verify that the payload](#verify) is sent directly from the {{site.data.keyword.compliance_short}}.